MargaretAN9/GSOC-2019/ImageSequencerUserManual.md

 ![blend](https://lh3.googleusercontent.com/XNuFGACTSQ0yDthkG6KSopK4-zDSJITsgT4XwhTUFn1byaB7IuF5YqvwQXuzaTvpQwRuKNSbMa2V)

-### Blur-module:

-This module is used for applying a Gaussian blur effect.

 Usage:

     sequencer.loadImage('PATH')
-    .addSteps('blur',options)
+    addSteps('blend',options)
     .run()

+### Blur-module:

+This module is used for applying a Gaussian blur effect.

 Where options is an object with the following property:
 -   blur : Intensity of Gaussian blur (0 to 5; default 2)